nmudd-cms/wnmg-xlc/api-checklist.md

 ##General
 - [ ] API was built using an ["API-first"](http://apievangelist.com/2014/08/11/what-is-an-api-first-strategy-adding-some-dimensions-to-this-new-question/) mentality. - Before you build your website or application you develop an API first, then you get to work on defining the channels you will be making the API resources available on.
+- [ ] API was developed with it's end user in mind.
+This means user interviews were conducted and involved in the design of the API.
 - [ ] API is using standard HTTP verbs (GET, POST, PUT, DELETE).
 - [ ] API endpoint URLs identify a resource.
 - [ ] API endpoint URLs include nouns, not verbs.